 The oak must burn.
 The King of Legends must die.
 Mictlan and R'lyeh must be stopped.
 One god is dead, but Balboa's work has only just begun.

-Come back next Sunday for part three, when the giant lizards arrive.
+The game concludes in part three, when the giant lizards arrive.